pilarvillanueva/criticalarchives/_posts/tutorials/2018-08-06-writing-in-markdown.md

 title: "ENTER YOUR TITLE HERE"
 modified:
 categories: blog
-excerpt: YOU CAN INCLUDE A SENTENCE FROM THE BLOG HERE IF YOU WANT.
+excerpt: ENTER A PULL QUOTE HERE (it will show up on the Reviews home page)
 tags: []
 author: "ENTER YOUR AUTHOR ID HERE"
 image: